Nephrology

 High blood pressureOften the first sign.
 May feel nothing but is detectable on measurement.

-Flank or back painAching or sharp pain in your sides/Back
+Flank or back painAching or sharp pain in your sides/back

-Blood in urinePink, Red, or brown urine.
+Blood in urinePink, red, or brown urine.
 Usually from cyst bleeding.

-Kidney infectionsFever, Pain, Feeling unwell
+Kidney infectionsFever, pain, feeling unwell

 Feeling full quicklyIf kidneys are very large